-- 50.7% of the total workforce in the state are employed by small-scale enterprises, a total of 275,908 people.
+- 50.7% of the total workforce in the state is employed by small-scale enterprises, a total of 275,908 people.

 - Hawaii does not have a general business license requirement for all businesses.
 Certain firms may be required to acquire permits from various state agencies.
 For example, a foundry may need an environment permit from the Hawaii Department of Health.